Visiting Scholars Program

-The status of Visiting Scholar is granted to individuals coming to LLILAS Benson to pursue their own independent research.
-A minimum of a Bachelors degree is required to apply for visiting Scholar affiliation.
+The status of Visiting Scholar is granted to individuals coming to Middle Eastern Studies to pursue their own independent research.
+A minimum of a Bachelors degree is required to apply for Visiting Scholar affiliation.

 Appointments are made for a minimum of one month and a maximum of one year.

-Privileges granted with acceptance into both the Visiting Scholar and Research Fellow programs include:
+Privileges granted with acceptance into the Visiting Scholar program include:

 - a University of Texas identification card